Guide to Bar Management →

 Successful bar managers will tell you that efficient inventory management is the key to maintaining a profitable bar.
 To do this, a simple, yet critical calculation to understand is inventory usage, which tells a manager exactly how much of each product a bar has used over a defined period of time.

+If your bar management software or inventory spreadsheets are set up correctly—we’ve got a template for you if they’re not—you should be able to quickly access an inventory usage report.
 That may sound simple enough, but this report is the critical first step in almost every measurement of a bar’s performance: helping you calculate profit margins, detect over-pouring or theft, calculate pars, and determine which products are performing poorly.

 Let’s start with the inventory usage formula: